-- 1.22 Continental Associations may apply to the ISAF for affiliate membership.
-On applying, it shall satisfy the ISAF that it complies with the following criteria: - (a) that it represents a Continent; - (b) that at least two-thirds of the Member National Authorities existing in the Continent it represents are members; - (c) that its objects include: - (i) the promotion of the sport of sailing in its area of influence; - (ii) the co-ordination, together with local member national authorities of the competition calendars to avoid clash of dates of competitions; - (iii) the establishment of the basis for development and promotion of classes, which are popular in its territorial area, though not recognized by ISAF; - (iv) the promotion of race officials' education and the encouragement of exchanges of race officials between countries in its area; and - (v) the co-ordination of competition activities with the Member National Authorities and the regional sports organizations within their regions which are responsible for organizing sports events in their region.
+- 1.22 Continental Associations may apply to World Sailing for affiliate membership.
+On applying, it shall satisfy World Sailing that it complies with the following criteria: - (a) that it represents a Continent: - (b) that at least two-thirds of the Member National Authorities existing in the Continent it represents are members; - (c) that its objects include: - (i) the promotion of the sport of sailing in its area of influence; - (ii) the co-ordination, together with local member national authorities of the competition calendars to avoid clash of dates of competitions;

-- (d) that its Constitution has been passed by a majority of members at a meeting duly called for that purpose.
-The constitution shall provide, amongst other things, for: - (i) reasonable representation of all Member National Authorities that are members; - (ii) at least one annual general meeting each year; and - (iii) the election of officers. - (e) that the Constitution has been approved by the Constitution Committee of ISAF and referred to the Executive Committee for their approval and finally to the Council for final approval. - 1.23 Applications for Continental Affiliate Membership shall be made to the Chief Executive Officer who shall place it before the Executive Committee who will make a recommendation to Council. - 1.24 Continental Affiliate Members shall pay an annual subscription of such sum as shall be designated by the ISAF Executive Committee from time to time. - 1.25 The Executive Committee may suspend the membership of a Member National Authority, a Continental Affiliate Member, or an ISAF Class Association if the Chief Executive Officer certifies in writing that having been warned to make a payment at least 30 days previously and remains in arrears on all or any part of a subscription, fees, dues or other payments due to the Federation or any of its subsidiary companies or any of their predecessors.
-Additionally the Executive Committee may: - suspend a Member National Authority, an ISAF Class Association or the rights of any of their members to participate in an ISAF Event, Regional Games or World Championships; and/or - (b) suspend the right of an ISAF Class Association to hold a World Championship. - 1.26 Any suspension under Regulation 1.25 shall be reported by the Executive Committee to the next meeting of Council, which shall vote on whether or not to continue the suspension, or whether to cancel the relevant membership. - 1.27.
+- (iii) the establishment of the basis for development and promotion of classes, which are popular in its territorial area, though not recognized by World Sailing; - (iv) the promotion of race officials' education and the encouragement of exchanges of race officials between countries in its area; and - (v) the co-ordination of competition activities with the Member National Authorities and the regional sports organizations within their regions which are responsible for organizing sports events in their region. - (d) that its constitution has been passed by a majority of members at a meeting duly called for that purpose.
+The constitution shall provide, amongst other things, for: - (i) reasonable representation of all Member National Authorities that are members; - (ii) at least one annual general meeting each year; and - (iii) the election of officers. - (e) that the constitution has been approved by the Constitution Committee and referred to the Board for their approval and finally to the Council for final approval. - 1.23 Applications for Continental Affiliate Membership shall be made to the Chief Executive Officer who shall place it before the Board who will make a recommendation to Council. - 1.24 Continental Affiliate Members shall pay an annual subscription of such sum as shall be designated by Board from time to time. - 1.25 The Board may suspend the membership of a Member National Authority, a Continental Affiliate Member, or a World Sailing Class Association if the Chief Executive Officer certifies in writing that having been warned to make a payment at least 30 days previously and remains in arrears on all or any part of a subscription, fees, dues or other payments due to the Federation or any of its subsidiary companies or any of their predecessors.
+Additionally the Board may: - (a) suspend a Member National Authority, a World Sailing Class Association or the rights of any of their members to participate in a World Sailing Event, regional games or world championships; and/or - (b) suspend the right of a World Sailing Class Association to hold a world championship. - 1.26 Any suspension under Regulation 1.25 shall be reported by the Board to the next meeting of Council, which shall vote on whether or not to continue the suspension, or whether to cancel the relevant membership. - 1.27.
 Additionally Council may suspend or cancel the membership of a Continental Affiliate Membership if: - (a) in its view it has failed to comply with the objects set out in Regulation 1.22(c); - (b) its membership no longer complies with Regulation 1.22(b); or - (c) that another organisation exists which better represents the sport of sailing in the Continent concerned and that can better comply with the criteria set out in Regulation 1.22.